OSMLatam/OSM-Notes-Ingestion/README.md

   dump.
 * `sql/process` has all SQL scripts to load the notes database.
 * `sql/wms` provides the mechanism to publish a WMS from the notes.
-  This is the only exception to the other files under `/sql`, because this feature is supported only on SQL scripts; there is no bash script for this. this is the only location of the files related to the WMS layer publishing.
+  This is the only exception to the other files under `sql` because this feature is supported only on SQL scripts; there is no bash script for this. this is the only location of the files related to the WMS layer publishing.
 * `test` set of scripts to perform tests.